Inoshas/AIM-HIGH/README.md

 ## Acknowledgments

-This project has received funding from OpriFrame and serves as the final project associated with the work training provided by OpriFrame.
+This project has received funding from OpriFrame and serves as the final project associated with the work training provided by Opiframe.

 - [Opiframe](https://opiframe.com)
 - [Janne Kemppi](https://jannekemppi.wordpress.com)